 Finished 25 March 2018

-video tutorials from the Missouri Star quilt company.
+This quilt came to me while watching video tutorials from the Missouri Star quilt company.
 Their tutorial makes the classic Quatrefoil quilt look easy.
-Of course, I had to complicate matters by fussy-cutting the center blocks, and give it a curved border.
+Of course, I had to complicate matters by fussy-cutting the center patches, and give it a curved border.

 I used an antique-looking beige toile print for the background, giving the whole quilt a look of the old Dutch or French still-life paintings.

-Cindy Needham's stencils from her borders collection, while the bead-board fill in the outer border was from one of her background stencils.
+I used a scrolled template for quilting the blocks with each fruit and its leaves outlined like applique.
+I traced the feathered border motifs from a book using a lightbox.
+The scrolling inner border was based on one of Cindy Needham's stencils from her borders collection, while the bead-board fill in the outer border was from one of her background stencils.